 |Image and Design expert

 João Vidigal is a master of fine arts and a maker of all sorts: from his arts to archaeological equipment, from electronics to drone video and photography, from guitars and boats to web design.
 He has worked in all sorts of creative scenes both in Portugal and the UK.
 A true asset to the SWAD team as a jack of all trades.

-Davide Susini holds a MSc (2015) in Archaeology from the University of Trento (Italy), and he is currently undertaking a PhD in Geoarchaeology at the University of Siena (Italy).
+Davide Susini holds a MSC in Archaeology from the University of Trento (Italy), and a PhD in Geoarchaeology from the University of Siena (Italy).
 His research focuses on site formation processes, geomorphology and soil micromorphology.
 Davide is currently a research member of an ERC project (nEU-Med), aiming to investigate the geomorphological evolution of the Medieval landscape extending from the Colline Metallifere to the Tyrrhenian Sea (South-West of Tuscany).
 He was also part of the geoarchaeology team (2011-2016) researching on issues related with the Middle-to-Upper Palaeolithic transition in Southeastern Iberia.

 Samuel Neves is the CEO from ARROW4D - Consultores de Engenharia e Geofísica company and Phd Student from University of Vigo.
 He completed his MSc in Civil Engineering (2012) on structures and geotechnics subject.
 Since then, he worked on several research projects in geophysics applied to archaeology, seismic risk at geology assess.
 He currently is the CEO of a geophysics and 3D reality capture company and a Phd student on geophysics applied to cultural heritage.